ohcnivek/flipbook/README.md

   - ```VideoInfo.js``` - container to display video metadata to user. future improvement would be deciding how to better display this — maybe something like youtube? or maybe even something like reels /tiktok?
 - ```hooks``` - created a reusuable userInterval hook to enable declarative programming

-# Improvements to the performance:
-- Scaling backend to get more frames, the max set was 600 frames per video